egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 sudo nano /etc/ssh/sshd_config
 ```

-If you can find a HostCertificate line, modify it.
-Otherwise, add this to the bottom of the file.
+If you can find a HostCertificate line, modify this line.
+Otherwise, add to the bottom of the file.
 We need to establish to path to our host certificate file:

 ```
 HostCertificate /etc/ssh/ssh_host_rsa_key-cert.pub
 ```

-Save and close the file when you are finished.
+Save and close the file when you get finished.

 Now, restart the SSH daemon to make these changes happen: